 The research that has been done to date to answer this question has produced some conflicting results, with some studies indicating no increase in risk, while others have shown as high as a doubling of the risk.
 Even if the risk is doubled the chance of a perfectly normal baby with IVF is about 96%.

 Ovarian Hyperstimulation Syndrome.
 Ovarian Hyper Stimulation Syndrome (OHSS) is a potentially serious complication of fertility treatments where the ovary is artificially stimulated.
-It occurs in about 5% of all IVF treatment cycles, and is severe in about 1% of all cycles.
+It occurs in about 5% of all IVF treatment cycles.
+It is severe in about 1% of all cycles.
 It generally begins to cause problems about 4 or 5 days after the egg pick up procedure.

-The positive side to your first cycle is that regardless of the outcome, we have learned valuable information about how you react to treatment, and can change what we do the next time so that you have a better chance of success.
+The positive side of your first cycle is that regardless of the outcome, we have learned valuable information about how you react to treatment.
+We can, therefore, change what we do the next time so that you have a better chance of success.

-As you can see, IVF has many pros and cons, both of which need to be considered in order to determine the right decision for you and your partner.
-Even if IVF is your only option of achieving a pregnancy, it does not mean you have to take this journey.
-It is OK to remain childfree.
+As you can see, IVF has many pros and cons.
+Both of which need to be considered in order to determine the right decision for you and your partner.
+Even if IVF is your only option for achieving a pregnancy, it does not mean you have to take this journey.
+It is okay to remain childfree.
 Talk to your doctor about the risks to help you make a decision.
 Every couple will differ in what works for them and IVF is not always the only answer.
-Managing expectations is the key to maximizing the chance that the entire goes as smoothly as possible and hopefully then the desired outcome becomes a reality.
+Managing expectations is the key to maximizing the chance that the entire treatment goes as smoothly as possible.
+Hopefully, then, the desired outcome becomes a reality.
 Discuss the pros and cons of IVF with your specialist.

 If you have any questions please don’t hesitate to contact the clinic – Contact Us.